Jboghaert/proj-goto-1/README.md

 The code itself explains in- and output arguments, as well as additional, more detailed information on the exact approach and reasoning behind the code.

 #### 2. path_planning_class
 This class is imported by `localization_node` and calculates the **shortest path** given an input and output node within the predefined DT map.
+The predefined DT map is hardcoded in this class.

 #### 3. state_estimation_node
 This node executes the **last mile** problem of proj-goto-1 by converting the input distance (from a certain AT) to passing a desired number of midline stripes.